 The safety center team understands the value of working with volunteers.
 We have enjoyed a long-standing relationship with Towson University and hosted numerous health education interns for a semester-long experience tailored to their career interests while exposing them to some of the career opportunities available in public health, injury prevention and health education.
 We also work with Hopkins organizations that place undergraduate and graduate students who are looking for valuable field experience.
 If you are interested in volunteering with us, please familiarize yourself with both of our safety centers and then contact the individual staff member affiliated with that center.

 As a nonprofit community service, our safety centers need to solicit support each year to continue our lifesaving services.
-To make a donation to our safety centers, please click here.
+Donate to our safety centers.